 - lower quality of life

 Substance use disorders are characterized by compulsive substance use, intense cravings, an inability to control use and continuing to use substances despite harmful consequences.
 Although substance use disorders can damage lives, addiction is a treatable disease.
 A person doesn’t have to hit rock bottom to seek treatment, and the earlier a person enters treatment, the better chances they have for long-lasting recovery.

-The Bluffs is an addiction treatment center located in Sherrodsville, about an hour’s drive south of Akron.
-The Bluffs facility is situated on 80 scenic acres of rolling hills in what was once the grounds of a sprawling resort.
+Vertava Health of Ohio is an addiction treatment center located in Sherrodsville, about an hour’s drive south of Akron.
+Vertava Health of Ohio is situated on 80 scenic acres of rolling hills in what was once the grounds of a sprawling resort.
 Accommodations are comfortable and extra amenities include an indoor and outdoor swimming pool, a volleyball court and hiking trails.

-The Bluffs treatment is tailored to the needs of each individual.
-Staffed with a variety of healthcare professionals, including psychiatrists and nurses, The Bluffs specializes in treating co-occurring disorders, or individuals who suffer from both a mental health and substance use disorder.
+Vertava Health of Ohio treatment is tailored to the needs of each individual.
+Staffed with a variety of healthcare professionals, including psychiatrists and nurses, Vertava Health of Ohio specializes in treating co-occurring disorders, or individuals who suffer from both mental health and substance use disorder.

-To ensure each person is given the best chance for recovery, The Bluffs provides a variety of evidence-based treatment methods that include:
+To ensure each person is given the best chance for recovery, Vertava Health of Ohio provides a variety of evidence-based treatment methods that include:

 - a balanced life in recovery curriculum

 - cognitive-behavioral therapy (CBT)

 - family support program